 First Prefect, Alien Super Soldier from Beyond our Galaxy (Deeds Not Words)

 Lt.
 Commander Green Shine Wandering Wave Miragh.
 Xelatian First Officer and Chief Science Officer of the USS Thunder Bay (Star Trek, LUG)

 Lt.
 He-Who-Glistens-In-The-Autumn-Twilight-Beneath-The-Third-and-Seventh-Moons.
 Insectoid Token Alien and Chief Science Officer of the NSEA Galient.
 (Galaxy Quest, Barking Alien Productions).

 Owen Blackfjord, Medieval Warrior, Keeper of the 'Unseen Sword' (Not sure - Possibly Ars Magica, Atlas Games).

-These are but a handful of examples of his varied, and diverse cast of characters, across a plethora of genres, and systems.
-Others I recall include his his Edoan First Officer in a Classic Star Trek campaign (FASA), a Watchmaker/Tinker Brownie in Faery's Tale Deluxe, and of course the over-worked, looking to retire, behind on his payments Smuggler he played in Star Wars.
+These are but a handful of examples of his varied and diverse cast of characters, across a plethora of genres and systems.
+Others I recall include his his Edoan/Edosian First Officer in a Classic Star Trek campaign (FASA), a Watchmaker/Tinker Brownie in Faery's Tale Deluxe, and of course the over-worked, looking to retire, behind on his payments Smuggler he played in Star Wars.